Grant Program for Dependents of Police or Fire Officers

 Depending on the college, students may be responsible for payment until program funds are received.
 Qualified applicants who are awaiting receipt of funds from this program should contact the Financial Aid Office or Business Office to determine the college's policy.

 Note that ISAC routinely updates this section as new information becomes available.
 Be sure to check back periodically for the current processing status.

-The application for the 2013-14 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
-After carefully reviewing the How to Apply section of this page, use the 2013-14 application to apply for the summer 2014 term.
-Complete applications received by ISAC after the deadline dates will be processed only for subsequent terms, with June 15, 2014 as the final date of acceptance for the summer term.
+The application for the 2014-15 Grant Program for Dependents of Police, Fire, or Correctional Officers is available to download and print from this website.
+Use the 2014-15 application to apply for the fall 2014, spring 2015, and summer 2015 terms.
+Complete applications received by ISAC after the deadline dates (see How to Apply, above) will be processed only for subsequent terms, with June 15, 2015 as the final date of acceptance for the summer term.

 Applicants must reapply each academic year.

 In the event funds are insufficient to make awards to all timely qualified applicants, award amounts may be prorated.
-Qualified applicants are notified by their college of the award amount.
+Qualified applicants will be notified by their college of the award amount.

 Individuals who do not meet the criteria to be a qualified applicant will receive a Notice of Ineligibility.